-Meeting purpose vs. meeting objectives: Three key differences
+Meeting purpose vs. meeting objective: Three key differences

 A purpose and an objective may sound closely related, but there’s a difference between these terms in the meeting world.
-While your meeting’s purpose is the “why” of your meeting, your meeting objectives are what you’ll work toward.
-While they have different meanings, your meeting’s purpose and agenda truly go hand in hand.
+While your meeting purpose is the “why” of your meeting, your meeting objectives are what you’ll work toward.
+While they have different meanings, your meeting purpose and objectives truly go hand in hand.
 We’ll break down the differences in three main ways:

-A meeting purpose statement encompasses the overall goal of your meeting.
+On one hand, a meeting purpose statement encompasses the overall goal of your meeting.
 Maybe that’s discussing funding options for an annual company gala—sounds fun!
 A meeting objective, on the other hand, is what your team works to achieve.
 For this gala example, an objective can be to create a list of potential sponsors and assign each attendee a sponsor or two to contact.

-Your meeting’s purpose brings your team members together under a shared cause.
+Your meeting purpose brings your team members together under a shared cause.
 Meeting objectives advance that cause through action items.

 Let’s use the gala example again here.
 Your objectives will acknowledge that you need funding (that’s your purpose) and give your team tasks that fall under that purpose.
 Outlining a budget, designing the invitation, and finding a venue and caterer are all possible objectives that support the meeting purpose.